davidhay25/actnow/input/pagecontent/architecture.md

 #### Client (Data source)
 This is the source of ACT-NOW data into the repository.
-It is submitted as FHIR resources in a transaction bundle (link to details) at regular intervals, likely daily in the first instance.
+It is submitted as FHIR resources in a [transaction bundle](api-input.html) at regular intervals, likely daily in the first instance.
 The bundle will be validated before being accepted.
 If it fails validation, then it will need to be corrected in the source system and re-submitted.

 #### API Manager
 The interface between external systems and the internal CanShare systems.
 It applies security and authentication / authorisation policies for both submitters of data and clients performing queries.